 Most materials for classes are supplied by CIS.
 There will be some incidental costs that parents incur with equipment needed for class.
 Please visit the fees section our our website for further details regarding miscellaneous fees.

 Students are expected to attend school at all times unless excused by their parents or caregivers appointed by their parents.
 The minimum attendance requirement for all students is 90%.
-Please refer to our Attendance Policy for further details (this policy can also be found in clause 7.8 of the parent handbook).
+Please refer to clause 7.8 of the parent handbook.